 1. Stop all residential landscape irrigation, unless the District has determined that recycled water is available and may be lawfully applied to the use.
 This restriction shall not apply to the following categories of use.

-- Maintenance of trees and shrubs that are watered on the schedule set forth by the District by using a bucket, hand-held hose with a positive shut-off nozzle, or low volume non-spray irrigation.
+- Maintenance of trees and shrubs that are watered on the same schedule set forth by the District by using a bucket, hand-held hose with a positive shut-off nozzle, or low volume non-spray irrigation.

 - Maintenance of existing landscaping necessary for fire protection as specified by the Fire Marshal of the local fire protection agency having jurisdiction over the property to be irrigated.